July 18, 1979

 "Yes, I am Albus Dumbledore, Supreme Mugwump of the ICW, Chief Warlock of the Wizengamot of Magical England, and Headmaster of Hogwarts; and if we are confirming credentials, you, sir, I take it are Constable -"

 "Police chief," Jim corrected.
 "Chief of Police Jim Hopper of Hawkins, Indiana."
 Jim Hopper had only recently moved back to his hometown and took on the role of head of the police department.
 His career in the big city had nosedived after his little girl had passed away.
 When his wife left him, he had to get away, so he went back to what he knew.
 It wasn't anything special, but it paid what bills he had.
-And other than breaking up some drunks every now and then and stopping some teenagers doing something stupid, things were usually quiet.
+And other than breaking up some drunks every now and then and stopping some teenagers from doing something stupid, things were usually quiet.

 "Very well, Chief of Police Jim Hopper, you contacted me to pay back a debt owed to me by your family."